-The adjustments of the capital spending has played a significant role in retaining a low financing deficit in 2020-21 as the city posted a deficit of 5.1% of total revenue in 2020 compared with 7.4% a year before.
-In accordance with the latest budget readjustments of September 2021, the city should post a small financing deficit of around 1% of projected total revenue (Exhibit 3).
+The adjustments of the capital spending has played a significant role in retaining a low financing deficit in 2020-21 as the city posted a deficit of 4.7% of total revenue in 2021 compared with 5.1% a year before.
+From 2022, the city expects to achieve financial surpluses, which we deem realistic (Exhibit 3).